-On permanent display on the airside of the museum is a retied ARFF (Aircraft Rescue and Fire Fighting) truck used at LAX.
-The Oshkosh M3000 model was manufactured by Oshkosh Corporation in Appleton, Wisconsin and entered service at LAX in 1995, it stayed in operation for about a decade and a half.
-Maximum operating load is 148,000lbs, 3,000 gallons of water and 500 gallons of foam.
-Made to reach potential accidents sites at top speed, it reached speeds of 50mph in a sprint.
+On permanent display on the airside of the museum is a retired ARFF (Aircraft Rescue and Fire Fighting) truck used at LAX.
+The Oshkosh M3000 model was manufactured by Oshkosh Corporation in Appleton, Wisconsin and entered service at LAX in 1995 and remained operational for about 15 years.
+Its maximum operating load is 148,000lbs, which includes 3,000 gallons of water and 500 gallons of foam.
+Designed to access potential accident sites at top speed, it could reach speeds of 50mph in a sprint.

-Today, ARFF operations at LAX are conducted out of one station near the center of the airport, Station 80 is a part of the Los Angeles Fire Department.
+Today, ARFF operations at LAX are conducted out of one station near the center of the airport, Station 80, and is a part of the Los Angeles Fire Department.
 They currently operate six Panther trucks manufactured by Rosenbauer America.
-In addition to ARFF operations, there is a city fire-station that responds to EMS and non-ARFF emergencies on the airfield located within the airport operations area adjacent to Sepulveda Blvd.
+In addition to ARFF operations there is a city fire-station that responds to EMS (Emergency Medical Service) and non-ARFF emergencies on the airfield located within the airport operations area adjacent to Sepulveda Blvd.